 Ashley seeks to empower youth and adults to prevent them from becoming justice involved.
 She advocates for diversion alternatives and pathways to success.

 Sonya Smith has worked as a Certified Peer Support Specialist since 2016 and now works for Hope Coalition as a Peer Support Coordinator.
-She is currently pursuing her CADC Certification (Certified Alcohol and Drug Counselor) as well as other continuing education courses.
+She has her CADC Certification (Certified Alcohol and Drug Counselor) and is continuing education courses.
 She has a long history of substance misuse and justice involvement.
-She now celebrates 12 years of maintaining recovery and has a deep passion for supporting others in their journey to finding their own path to recovery.
+She now celebrates 15 years of maintaining recovery and has a deep passion for supporting others in their journey to finding their own path to recovery.
 She knows from her own life experience that recovery is possible but is not meant to do alone.
 We do recover together.

 Beth’s story is one of great loss, that of her son in 2017 to a drug deal gone awry, and her struggle to numb the pain.
 Battling addictions since the age of 15, in and out of recovery her entire adult life, Beth knew there had to be a better way.
 In 2018 she began her recovery process.